Progressive Friends: Pennsylvania Yearly Meeting of Progressive Friends (Longwood, PA)

 Tension developed within the Pennsylvania Yearly Meeting as early as 1845 when members of the Marlborough Meeting House opposed efforts by their supervisory bodies to prevent members from joining with non-Quakers in anti-slavery organizations.
 In 1848, after news had spread about the separation in western New York and the formation there and elsewhere of the Congregational Friends, a dispute erupted in the Green Street Meeting over the practice of holding separate meetings for men and women and also of giving special weight to the opinions of ministers and elders.
 After a formal separation in the Pennsylvania Yearly Meeting in 1852, the Pennsylvania Yearly Meeting of Progressive Friends was organized on May 22, 1853, at the Kennett Meeting House.
 Later known as the Friends of Human Progress, the organization met annually at the Longwood Meeting House near Kennett Square, Pennsylvania, a western suburb of Philadelphia.

 The new organization announced its principles in an "Exposition of Sentiments" that said, among other things, "We interrogate no man as to his theological belief; we send no Committees to pry into the motives of those who may desire to share the benefits of our Association; but open the door to all who recognize the Equal Brotherhood of the Human Family, without regard to sex, color or condition".
-Participants included such nationally known figures as Lucretia Mott, William Lloyd Garrison and Harriet Jacobs.
+Participants included such nationally known figures as Lucretia Mott, William Lloyd Garrison, Joseph A. Dugdale, Ruth Townsend Dugdale and Harriet Jacobs.
 Its annual meetings in the early years lasted for three or four days and involved hundreds of people attending lectures and picnics.
 Contrary to traditional Quaker practice, these meetings included concerts and congregational singing.
 The organization also held missionary meetings throughout the region, with speakers, professional singers, and the distribution of reform tracts.

 Eusebius Barnard, Isaac Mendenhall, and other members of the congregation were active in the Underground Railroad and assisted hundreds of fugitive slaves to escape to freedom in Canada or the northern states.
 The most effective of these station masters, Thomas Garrett, helped more than 2,500 African Americans escape from slavery.
 In June 1862, a delegation from the organization met with President Abraham Lincoln and asked him to declare an immediate end to slavery.

 The organization slowly declined.
 By its fiftieth anniversary in 1903, its annual meetings had been reduced in length to two days, and its Proceedings, published annually, contained far fewer pages than before.
 The group disbanded in 1940.
 Its building, the Longwood Meeting House, still stands at the edge of the Longwood Gardens.
 This organization was the largest of the Progressive Friends groups, and it lasted the longest.